 Open entity data in Excel and update it by using the Excel add-in

 This topic explains how to open entity data in Microsoft Excel, and then view, update, and edit the data by using the Microsoft Dynamics Office add-in for Excel.
-To open the entity data, you can start from either Excel or Microsoft Dynamics 365 for Finance and Operations.
+To open the entity data, you can start from either Excel or Finance and Operations.

 By opening entity data in Excel, you can quickly and easily view and edit the data by using the Excel add-in.
 This add-in requires Microsoft Excel 2016.